 If you aren’t very comfortable working on your own homeowner projects by yourself, a call to a licensed plumber, or even a local and trusted handyman will be all you need.

-Fortunately, most manufacturers of whole house water filtration systems include excellent instructions and some even have video instructions that are very helpful.
+Fortunately, most manufacturers include excellent instructions and some even have video instructions that are very helpful.

-If you have decided to install your system on your own, start here:
+If you have decided to install this on your own, start here:

-- Before beginning, lay out all the pieces that have come with your system, and identify them – becoming familiar with each component as described in the instruction manual.
+- Before beginning, lay out all the pieces that have come with your purchase, and identify them – becoming familiar with each component as described in the instruction manual.

 - Read through any reviews left by previous customers, in case there are some helpful hints from someone who has done this before you.
 Sometimes reviews offer photos and little tips such as, “have extra Teflon tape because the fittings will need it,” etc.